ebloc/eBlocPOA/README.md

 ### **Create your Ethereum Account using eBlocWallet**

 In order to use eBlocWallet, first `sudo bash server.sh` should be executed, hence `geth-server` should run on the background.
-Open(http://ebloc.cmpe.boun.edu.tr:3002).
-Than on the right top corner press:
+Open (http://ebloc.cmpe.boun.edu.tr:3002).
+Then on the right top corner press:

 `(),` => `Add Custom Node` => `Save & Use Custom Node`.